A summary of fake identity documents and trends in 2019 – Right to Work checks

 Which nationality did the holder of the fake document claim to be?

-In 2019, our helpdesk team saw fake documents from people claiming to represent 55 different nationalities.
+In 2019, our helpdesk team saw fake identity documents from people claiming to represent 55 different nationalities.

 The 3 most commonly claimed nationalities were French, Nigerian and Portuguese.
 The battle for 4th and 5th place varied each quarter between Spanish, Indian, British and the Dutch.
 A breakdown of the top 10 nationalities across the year is below: